davissp14/etcdv3-ruby/README.md

 Ruby client for Etcd V3

-**WARNING: This is very much a work in progress and should be considered unstable.**
+**Note: This is under active development and not yet feature complete**

 ## Getting Started